pojntfx/networked-linux-memsync/docs/notes.md

 ### Latency

-- TODO: Benchmark for first chunk latency of baseline vs. userfault vs. direct vs. managed
+- TODO: Benchmark for development of first chunk latency of baseline vs. userfault vs. direct vs. managed with RTT = 0 (we can't add a RTT to baseline)
-- TODO: Benchmark for development of first chunk latency as RTT increases
+- TODO: Benchmark for development of first chunk latency of userfault vs. direct vs. managed as RTT increases
-- TODO: Benchmark for development of first chunk latency as number of workers increases
+- TODO: Benchmark for development of first chunk latency of userfault vs. direct vs. managed as number of workers increases (always 0 workers for direct)

-- TODO: Benchmark for MB of pre-emptive pulls in managed API as RTT increases
+- TODO: Benchmark for MB of pre-emptive pulls in managed as RTT increases
-- TODO: Benchmark for development of MB of pre-emptive pulls as RTT increases
-- TODO: Benchmark for development of MB of pre-emptive pulls as number of workers increases
+- TODO: Benchmark for MB of pre-emptive pulls in managed as number of workers increases
-- TODO: Benchmark for development of MB of pre-emptive pulls as chunk size increases
+- TODO: Benchmark for MB of pre-emptive pulls in managed as chunk size increases

 - TODO: Benchmark for `udev` vs. polling time for waiting until NBD device becomes available